 Vomiting is considered to be a nonspecific symptom.
 It could be associated with an array of health concerns.
 If your cat vomits undigested food, it can be a sign of a serious illness.
 Some of these can include things like hairballs, internal obstructions, pancreatitis, eating too quickly, constipation, indigestion, parasitic infections, poisoning, stress, depression, or even anxiety.
 It's essential to know the specific reason why your feline is throwing up its food and ways you can treat it before seeking veterinary help, if serious.

 What Is the Difference Between Vomiting and Regurgitation?

 Regurgitation, on the other hand, involves only the contents of the mouth or esophagus.
 Food and/or water or other ingested items do not make it to the stomach before they come back up, and there is no abdominal effort.
-Regurgitation is a passive process in which there is not vocalizing or retching, and the cat just lowers their head and food, or other materials fall out.
+Regurgitation is a passive process in which there is no vocalizing or retching: the cat just lowers its head and food, or other materials, fall out.
 Regurgitation often happens within 30 minutes to two hours after eating.

-Some cats may eat too fast as stated about or have a food allergy.
-If you cat is a habitual 'scarf and barf' cat or if they have intestinal sensitivities, that may be causing them vomit up partially digested or undigested food.
+Some cats may eat too fast, as stated above, or have a food allergy.
+If your cat is a habitual 'scarf and barf' cat, or if they have intestinal sensitivities, that may be causing them to vomit up partially digested or undigested food.
 If your vet has ruled out other medical issues and thinks that what your cat is vomiting up is actually food, they may want you to try a commercial, sensitive systems food with your cat.
 If your cat is still struggling with vomiting food on this special diet, they may then want to put your cat on a strict, hydrolyzed protein diet.

 Cats are naturally meticulously clean animals and groom themselves for a large part of their day.
 As your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of the hair passes all the way through the digestive tract with no problems, but sometimes the hair stays in the stomach and forms a hairball.

-Hairballs can contribute or cause a cat to vomit up undigested food.
-Although, a cat vomiting a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
-To help prevent hairballs in your cat, there are over the counter dietary supplements, in either chew or gel forms.
+Hairballs can contribute to or cause a cat to vomit up undigested food.
+Although a cat vomiting a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
+To help prevent hairballs in your cat, there are over-the-counter dietary supplements, in either chew or gel forms.
 Adopting a regular brushing schedule and getting your cat comfortable with brushing can also help get rid of any loose fur in your cat's coat that they may otherwise ingest when grooming themselves.

 Food and Dietary Changes

-When there is a change in your cats feeding schedule, if your cat misses a meal or eats later than normal, your cat may regurgitate undigested.
+When there is a change in your cat's feeding schedule, if your cat misses a meal, or eats later than normal, your cat may regurgitate undigested food.

 In addition, you may have switched your cat’s food too quickly.
 When changing your cat to a new diet, it is recommended to do it gradually over a one to two-week period gradually decreasing the amount of current cat food while increasing the amount of new cat food.